-An annual budget is approved by the City Council for the general, special revenue and debt service funds except for the Developer's Deposit Special Revenue Fund, which is used to account for various developer deposits for development projects and is used to fund staff costs and other costs related to specific projects and the Public & Educational Government Fees Special Revenue Fund, which is used to account for the 1% public, education and government access costs.
+An annual budget is approved by the City Council for the general, special revenue and debt service funds except for the Developer's Deposit Special Revenue Fund, which is used to account for various developer deposits for development projects and is used to fund staff costs and other costs related to specific projects.
 These budgets are prepared on the modified accrual basis of accounting.
 The budgets of the capital projects funds are primarily long-term budgets, which emphasize major programs and capital outlay plans extending over a number of years.